nraw/board_games_analysis/README.md

 Data + this guy is on vacation = Analysis!

-You should be checking this page on [this page](https://nraw.github.io/board_games_analysis/) so that links correctly follow to the charts!
+You should be reading this on [this page](https://nraw.github.io/board_games_analysis/) so that links correctly follow to the charts!
 And on that note, click on any of the charts for the interactive versions with hover tooltips!
 Ooooh... tooltips...!

 ## What are the best games out there?